sanchitdeora/ids-fall-2019-project-group10/README.md

   * Random Forest
   * XGBoost Tree

+* **Ensemble Method**: This directory contains the code and necessary files for an ensemble method that makes use of various models developed as part of the project.
+The contents of this directory are:

+  * `IDS-Project-Ensemble-Method.ipynb`: Code that loads the various models and combines them into an ensemble method.

+  * **NN-models**: Directory containing the necessary files for loading the previously trained neural network models.

+  * **Trained_Trees**: Directory containing the necessary file for loading the XGBoost tree.
+The file required to load the random forest was excluded due to the large size of the file.

 ### Documents

 This directory contains two files that summarize the key details from the project: